The Great Escape (film): Sequel

+A fictional, made-for-television sequel, The Great Escape II: The Untold Story, was released in 1988, starring Christopher Reeve, and directed by Jud Taylor (who played Goff in the original film).
+The film is not a true sequel, dramatizing the escape itself just as the first film does, but mostly using the real names of the individuals involved (whereas the original film fictionalized them with composite characters).
+It depicts the hunt for those responsible for the murder of the 50 Allied airmen.
+Donald Pleasence appears in a supporting role as a member of the SS.

 Legacy

 On 24 March 2014, the 70th anniversary of the escape, the RAF staged a commemoration of the escape attempt, with 50 serving personnel each carrying a photograph of one of the shot men.

 On 24 March 2019, the RAF held another event for the 75th anniversary of the escape.
 There was a screening of the film at London's Eventim Hammersmith Apollo, hosted by Dan Snow.
 The film was simulcast with other cinemas throughout the UK.